Educational perennialism

 Educational perennialism is a normative educational philosophy.
-Perennialists believe that one should teach the things that are of everlasting pertinence to all people everywhere, and that the emphasis should be on principles, not facts.
-Since people are human, one should teach first about humans, rather than machines or techniques, and about liberal, rather than vocational topics.
+Perennialists believe that the priority of education should be to teach principles that have persisted for centuries, not facts.
+Since people are human, one should teach first about humans, rather than machines or techniques, and about liberal, rather than vocational, topics.

-Although perennialism may appear similar to essentialism, perennialism focuses first on personal development, while essentialism focuses first on essential skills.
-Essentialist curricula thus tends to be much more vocational and fact-based, and far less liberal and principle-based.
+Perennialism appears similar to essentialism but focuses first on personal development, while essentialism focuses first on essential skills.
+Essentialist curricula tend to be more vocational and fact-based, and far less liberal and principle-based.
 Both philosophies are typically considered to be teacher-centered, as opposed to student-centered philosophies of education such as progressivism.
-Since the teachers associated with perennialism are the authors of the Western masterpieces themselves, they may be open to student criticism through the associated Socratic method, which, if carried out as true dialogue, involves a balance between teacher activity and student activity, with the teacher promoting discussion.
+Teachers associated with perennialism are authors of the Western masterpieces and are open to student criticism through the associated Socratic method.